-To me, Christmas on a budget (and I mean a VERY small budget) is really stressful.
-I’m a stay at home mom and just can’t spend much money at Christmas.
-It would be easy to spend $500 (but I can’t) on gifts for our kids plus siblings and parents on both sides.
-There have been years that I’ve wished everyone would just stop doing gifts altogether or trade $5 gifts or at least do a drawing so everyone could just buy 1 gift.
+We can’t spend much money at Christmas.
+It would be easy to spend $500 on gifts for our kids plus siblings and parents on both sides.
+But we can’t.
+There have been years that I’ve wished everyone would just stop doing gifts altogether or trade $5 gifts…or at least do a drawing so everyone could just buy 1 gift.

-If you feel Holiday stress because your budget is busting at the seam, then keep reading.
+If you feel stressed buying for Christmas because your budget is tiny, then keep reading.
 I’ll share ways we have learned to have a frugal Christmas and enjoy it MORE.
-This is going to be the Christmas season you enjoy rather the one that you dread!
+This can be the Christmas season you enjoy rather the one that you dread!

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.